RubixML/Server/README.md

 ---
 ### Getting Started
-Once you have trained a machine learning model for a live system, the next step is to put it into production with one of the model servers.
-Rubix model servers expose your trained models as standalone services (such as REST, ZeroMQ, etc.) that can be queried in a live production environment.
+Once you've trained an estimator in Rubix ML, the next step is to use it to make predictions.
+If the model is going to used to make predictions in real time (as opposed to offline) then you'll need to make it availble to clients through a *server*.
+Rubix model servers expose your Rubix ML estimators as standalone services (such as REST, ZeroMQ, etc.) that can be queried in a live production environment.
+The library also provides an object oriented client API for executing *commands* on the server from your applications.

 ---
 ### Servers